Our Tax System

 Let me clarify a difference between an RRSP and all its derivatives (including RRIFs) and a non-registered account.
 Anything coming out of an RRSP, RRIF or any derivative account is fully taxable income regardless of whether the income is dividend, interest, or generated from a capital gain.
 The type of income is irrelevant.
 Contributions to an RRSP or any derivative account reduce taxable income, withdrawals out of an RRSP, RRIF or any derivative account are added to income.
 This is a characteristic of the RRSP account and its derivatives.
 The type of income matters only with non-registered accounts.
 Dividends from Canadian corporations and capital gains receive preferential tax treatment only within a non-registered account.

-Canadian dividend and capital gain producing investments are better than foreign dividend and interest earning investments within a non-registered account.
+Canadian dividend and capital gain producing investments receive preferential tax treatment compared to foreign dividend and interest earning investments within a non-registered account.

 Saving within a TFSA is preferable to saving in a non-registered account for obvious reasons.

 Preferred shares pay dividends but have characteristics of safety-like investments.
 Preferred shares are underutilized.
 Many retirees would be better off after-tax substituting the iShares S&P/TSX Canadian Preferred Share ETF for some fixed income within a non-registered account.